-Plant foods contain certain amounts of complementary protein s that when consumed in combination with specific other complementary proteins become complete.
-The thinking is that as long as the right complementary proteins are consumed in the same day complete proteins will be available for the body’s needs.
+Plant foods contain certain amounts of complementary proteins that when consumed in combination with specific other complementary proteins become complete.
+The thinking is that as long as the right complementary proteins are consumed in the same day, complete proteins will be available for the body’s needs.

 Grains like barley, bulgur, corn, oats, quinoa, rice, rye, wheat and wild rice are the edible seed kernels of cereal plants and grasses.
-They are an excellent source of inexpensive protein and complex carbohydrates which play an important part when preparing cheap meatless meals.
+They are an excellent source of inexpensive protein and complex carbohydrates which play an important part when preparing meatless meals.

 By using the following chart you can prepare wonderful tasting dishes and get your protein in your diet.